katarzynadutkowska/CMZ_data_explorer/README.md

 When you're done working with the app, you can deactivate the environment with:
 `conda deactivate`

-Below is an example of the app in use when one species is plotted:
+Below is an example of the app in use when one species is plotted (note this is just a cropped screenshot):
 ![Working app example](./codes/assets/Working-app.png)

 ---